bobbycohoat/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 *Data.table package is requried to run the script *This script checks to make sure that the right packages are loaded in the UI and if not, loads it into the system

-Upload all file sto variables
+Upload all files to variables
 *This set of scripts loads all the individual files from the zip file *activity_labels are the descriptions of the the y_test and y_train *features are the headers for the x_test and x_train